singhvishalrajput/Cold_Email_Generator/Readme.md

 # Cold Email Generator

-A powerful web application designed to automate personalized cold email generation.
+A simple web application designed to automate personalized cold email generation.
 Using LangChain and Python with a React frontend, this tool scrapes job information from career pages and matches job requirements with your portfolio.
 It generates tailored cold emails, helping users make impactful first impressions.

 ![Project Screenshot](assets/website_image.png)